ZakaHaceCosas/personaplus/core/DOCS.md

 > The BMR is the rate of energy expenditure per unit time by endothermic animals at rest.

-In an easier vocabulary: BMR is used to calculate the ammount of energy the human body spends on a day to stay alive.
+In an easier vocabulary: BMR is used to calculate the amount of energy the human body spends on a day to stay alive.

 **What purpose does the function serve?**

-You use it by passing the data needed to calculate the BMR plus the activness of the subject, to calculate (based on the Harris-Benedict equation) the estimated amount of kilocaries the subject should get in a daily basis.
+You use it by passing the data needed to calculate the BMR plus the activeness of the subject, to calculate (based on the Harris-Benedict equation) the estimated amount of kilocalories the subject should get in a daily basis.

 For extra info about how this should be used within PersonaPlus' scope, see [USAGE.md](USAGE.md#basalMetabolicRate).